 Little Tikes Totsports Easy Hit Golf Set for Toddlers reviews are overwhelmingly positive.
 They are durable and strong enough to handle the fact that kids this age really want to hit any ball in their way.
 They can enjoy imitating "dad or mom playing golf" and these clubs can be swung regardless of whether the child is right or left handed.
 They also come with a little cart which adds to the fun of carrying clubs around, 3 plastic golf balls and an 'all-surface' putting hole for fun structured play.

 These larger hollow plastic baseballs are great for toddlers to start with as they are easier to hit and throw than smaller sized balls.
 The bouncy option below will also add a different fun dynamic.
 Although more fun, these are more susceptible to getting lost and more difficult to hit for very young toddlers.

-If your toddler golfer really wants to play with golf balls like daddy or mommy plays with, we recommend plastic or foam practice golf balls for indoor and outdoor use and foam balls for indoor fun.
+If your toddler golfer really wants to play with realistic sized golf balls like daddy or mommy plays with, we recommend the hard hollow plastic balls or foam practice golf balls for indoor and outdoor use and foam balls for indoor fun.
 The yellow bucket of golf balls will make sure you always have a few around and they are easy to see.

 Warning, if your toddler likes to put everything in their mouths then do not get foam, solid plastic golf balls or bouncy balls as they can be choking hazards.
 Start with the larger baseballs referenced above or perforated plastic golf balls.
 As with anything, always watch you toddler around plastics and small objects.

-In the end, (or rather in the beginning) you can't make the decision for your toddler (or teenager for that matter) that they are going to become a golfer - but you can certainly provide the tools and opportunity for your child to explore the possibilities on his or her own.
+In the end, (or rather in the beginning) you cannot make the decision for your toddler (or teenager for that matter) that they are going to become a golfer - but you can certainly provide the tools and opportunity for your child to explore the possibilities on his or her own.
 See also our article: Can My 3 Year Old Start Golf?

 As the great Bobby Jones once said : You swing your best when you have the fewest things to think about.
 The toddler years are probably the best time to start swinging, in this case!